Azure/azure-cosmos-dotnet-v3/docs/Parallel Hedging Preview.md

     clientOptions: options);
 ```

-The example above will create a `CosmosClient` instance with speculative processing enabled with at 500ms threhshold.
+The example above will create a `CosmosClient` instance with AvailabilityStrategy enabled with at 500ms threhshold.
 This means that if a request takes longer than 500ms the SDK will send a new request to the backend in order of the Preferred Regions List.
-This process will repeat until a request comes back.
+If still no response comes back after the step time, another parallel request will be made to the next region.
 The SDK will then return the first response that comes back from the backend.
 The threshold parameter is a required parameter can can be set to any value greater than 0.
-There will also be options to specify a all options for the `AvailabilityStrategyOptions` object at request level and enable or disable speculative processing at request level.
+There will also be options to specify all options for the `AvailabilityStrategyOptions` object at request level and enable or disable at request level.

 ```csharp
 RequestOptions requestOptions = new RequestOptions()